 Can I add extras to the dough and when should I add them?

-You can add a lot of extras to your dough at the very beginning when you first mix it up.
+You can add extras to your dough at the very beginning when you first mix it up.

 I have added nuts, raisins, sugar, caraway seeds, 10-grain cereal, oats, and olives.
 You can see all my variations in the Breads category.

-Other commenters say they have added: cheese, rosemary, Italian herbs, crushed garlic, garlic powder, blueberries, cranberries, honey, cinnamon, molasses, jalapeno peppers, olive oil, sun dried tomatoes, and maple sugar.
+Other commenters say they have added: cheese, rosemary, Italian herbs, crushed garlic, garlic powder, blueberries, cranberries, honey, cinnamon, molasses, jalapeno peppers, olive oil, sun dried tomatoes, maple sugar, and “Everything But The Bagel.”

 Can I double the recipe?